mohamed-abdelaziz721/IEEE_Mohamed-Ahmed-Abdelaziz_cpp/README.md

 ### Pass by reference <a name="pass-r"></a>
 we pass the actual value of the variable.
 **pass by refrence VS pass by pointer**
-References are usually implemented by pointers.
+References are usually preferred over pointers whenever we don’t need “reseating”.\
+**Use references when you can, and pointers when you have to.**\
 A refrence is same object with a different name.
 Reference must refere to an object and cannot be NULL so it is safer to use.
-* pointers can be assigned, reference cannot.
+* pointers can be re-assigned, reference cannot.
-* pointers can be null.
+* pointers can be null(**a constant with a value of zero** ).
+It is a good practice to initiallize a pointer as null.
 * pointers can iterate over an array.
 * pointer is a variable that hold memory address, reference has the same memory as the object .
 * pointers need to be dereferenced to acces the memory while the reference can be used directly.